simonborer/decentinternet/content/about.md

 contact: true
 ---

-This site and all its content, unless otherwise noted, are made by me, Simon Borer.
+This site and all its content, unless otherwise noted, are made by me, <a href="https://www.simonborer.com" rel="noopener nofollow" target="_blank"></a>Simon Borer.

 I am an educator and web developer based in Toronto, Ontario.
 If you'd like to hire me, please <a href="#contact">get in touch</a>!